Real systems span repos — frontend, backend, infra, docs. Codex can work across them, but only with explicit repo-graph context.

 End-of-lesson check

-What is the core idea behind "Multi-Repo Workflows In Codex"?
+What is the main idea of "Multi-Repo Workflows In Codex"?

 Real systems span repos — frontend, backend, infra, docs.
 Codex can work across them, but only with explicit repo-graph context.